Sutanu-IT/Portfolio-website/README.md

 # Portfolio-website
-Portfolio website  using htmal and css
+Portfolio website  using html and css